 Boy do I have a treat for you guys today.
-These Zucchini and Halloumi Fritters with Sweet Corn literally made my week this week.
+These quick and easy Zucchini and Halloumi Fritters literally made my week this week.
 I’m a huge fan of fritters from way back.
 I especially love that they are a super easy and more importantly a tasty way to eat more vegetables.

 I generally whip up my Carrot and Zucchini Fritters to reheat as a quick breakfast option.
 They are very healthy and full of good for you ingredients.

 These Zucchini and Halloumi Fritters on the other hand – they are good for your soul.
 You know those foods that you eat and immediately start dancing on the spot because they are JUST THAT GOOD?
 Yep – that’s these fritters.

 The crisp corn kernels and melty fried cheese scream indulgence and you would never guess that they are filled to the brim with veggies.